680000A 1968: HAPSHASH

 Sound engineer: Glyn Johns.

-- Family II (MJ/KR) - Nicky Hopkins on piano; early version of III,
+- Family II (MJ/KR) -Nicky Hopkins on piano; early version of III, lacking

 Metamorphosis-version